Caramuru Building: Brises-soleils

 Ribeiro's early use of brises-soleils was unique and widely noted in Brazil.
 He construction a system of light iron grids, 2 by 3 meters high, detached from the facades and arranged in two planes, alternating in chessboard, spaced 25 centimeters and supported on concrete consoles protruding from the floor slabs.
 Vertical panels measuring 6 square meters were covered by metal screens.
 Placed in an alternative design on two sides of the building to provided solar protection to the interior.
 Additionally, they provided an open view of the Bay of All Saints, now obstructed.

 Terrace garden and Orfeu Sculpture

-The Caramuru Building demonstrates the integration between art and architecture characteristic of period in its use of a wire sculpture by Mario Cravo Júnior.
+The Caramuru Building demonstrates the integration between art and architecture characteristic of period in its use of a wire sculpture by Mário Cravo Júnior.
 Cravo Júnior's work was placed on the curved façade of the penthouse apartment and faced the rooftop garden.
 The sculpture, called Orfeu (Orpheus), and made of delicate copper wire.
 It was lost or destroyed some time in the early 21st century.